 Preventative maintenance isn’t just good for personal health, it’s also necessary in car care to avoid breakdowns and costly repairs.
-Items like routine wiper blade replacement, changing fluids and tuneups will increase the life of your vehicle and allow your service technician to spot potential problems ahead of time.
+Items like routine wiper blade replacement, changing fluids and tune-ups will increase the life of your vehicle and allow your service technician to spot potential problems ahead of time.
+Whether you drive a Toyota, Honda, Nissan or whatever you should know your wiper blade size.
+Check out this Honda Civic wiper blade size manual to get the correct one for your model.
 Most of us know that you should have your oil changed on a regular basis, but there are some car care basics that many people overlook.

 Most of us only perform a vehicle spot check when we are alerted to a problem, like when another driver pulls alongside you and alerts you that you have a tail light out or a tire is going flat.
 At one a week you should do a visual check of your car or truck’s exterior.
 Things to look for include: